-Concerning certain business logic, auditors conduct automated assessments using dynamic analysis tools such as— MyThrill, Hyperledger Caliper, Manticore, etc. In the initial steps, identification of bugs in the test suite that is critical to the application is highly advisable.
+Concerning certain business logic, Top smart contract auditors conduct automated assessments using dynamic analysis tools such as— MyThrill, Hyperledger Caliper, Manticore, etc. In the initial steps, identification of bugs in the test suite that is critical to the application is highly advisable.

 5. Manual Analysis / Functional Analysis